Algebraic Surfaces in Positive Characteristic: Inseparable morphisms and foliations

 \subsection{Singularities}

-Let us now assume that $X$ is a smooth surface and let $\delta$ be a multiplicative vector field.
-By a result of \cite{Rudakov Shafarevich}, the vector field can be written near a singularity in local coordinates $x$, $y$ as
+Let us finally assume that $X$ is a smooth surface and let $\delta$ be a multiplicative vector field.
+By \cite{Rudakov Shafarevich}, such a vector field can be written near a singularity in local coordinates $x$, $y$ as

 Let $\varphi:X\to Y$ be the inseparable morphism corresponding to $\delta$.
-In \cite{Hirokado Sing} it has been shown that $Y$ has toric singularities of type $\frac{1}{p}(1,a)$.
-Thus, quotients by $\mu_p$ behave very much as one would expect it from cyclic quotient singularities.
+In \cite{Hirokado Sing} it is shown that $Y$ has toric singularities of type $\frac{1}{p}(1,a)$.
+Thus, quotients by $\mu_p$ behave very much like cyclic quotient singularities in characteristic zero.
 On the other hand, quotients by $\alpha_p$ are much more complicated - the singularities need not even be rational and we refer to \cite{Liedtke Uniruled} for examples.